foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Build environment

-Real toolchain building is being done by [Crosstool-NG](https://github.com/crosstool-ng/crosstool-ng) and so we inherit all the capabilities provided by that powerful and flexible tool.
+The toolchain building is being done by [Crosstool-NG](https://github.com/crosstool-ng/crosstool-ng) and so we inherit all the capabilities provided by that powerful and flexible tool.
-We recommend those interested in rebuilding of ARc GNU tools to become familiar with Crosstool-NG coumentation available here: <https://crosstool-ng.github.io/docs>
+We recommend those interested in rebuilding of ARc GNU tools to become familiar with Crosstool-NG documentation available here: <https://crosstool-ng.github.io/docs>
 to better understand its capabilities and limitations.
-But in a nutshell when all the environment is set (that's described in details below) what needs to be done is as easy as:
+But in a nutshell, when all the environment is set (that's described in details below) what needs to be done is as easy as:

 ```shell